JBShady/COD5-Remastered/README.md

 # Call of Duty: World at War Zombies - Remastered Mod
-This mod contains bug fixes, quality of life tweaks, fixed inconsistencies, and other improvements for each of the four stock zombie maps.
+This mod fixes bugs, inconsistencies, adds quality of life tweaks, and other improvements for each of the four stock zombie maps.
 To install & play, download the release and follow the [installation instructions](https://youtu.be/YbOq6Nb9xug).
 This repository contains the source files of the project.
 If you would like to modify it, see the instructions below.

 ## Created by JB Shady